vinayakasrinu/Bash/README.md

-# Bash
+# Project Title
-Linux and Bash commends
+A brief description of what this project does and who it's for